 I am a member of the Orange Country Artists Guild.
 I have served as Tour Coordinator while on the board.
-I am also a member of Durham Arts Guild, ArtSpace in Raleigh, and Triangle Visual Artists.
-My work has been juried into various gallery shows through out the triangle area…to name a few…
+I am also a member of Pittsboro Gallery of Arts, Durham Arts Guild, and Triangle Visual Artists.
+My work has been juried into various gallery shows throughout the triangle area as well as way beyond...

 The Art Center in Carrboro

 FRANK community Gallery in Chapel Hill

 Hillsborough Gallery of Art